Betterez/btrz-http-service/README.md

 A series of RegExp patterns to use on common Swagger validations.

+Each key comes in two variations a RegExp and a String, each identified with the suffix.

+_REGEXP
+_STRING

 ```
   DATE_MMDDYYYY_PATTERN: to validate dates in the mmddyyyy format
   DATE_YYYY_MM_DD_PATTERN: to validate dates in the yyyy-mm-dd format